CGCL-codes/ParaCoM/README.md

     ./mykcore -p examplegraph examplegraph_10

-run our parallel algorithm, the time cost is saved in AP_time_p.txt
+run our parallel algorithm, the time cost is saved in examplegraph_time_p.txt

     ./mykcore -c examplegraph examplegraph_10

-run the centralized algorithm, the time cost is saved in AP_time_c.txt
+run the centralized algorithm, the time cost is saved in examplegraph_time_c.txt

-The new core numbers are saved in AP_core_del.txt and AP_core_ins.txt for deletion and insertion case respectively.
+The new core numbers are saved in examplegraph_core_del.txt and examplegraph_core_ins.txt for deletion and insertion case respectively.